-The relevant person (i.e. a registered school teacher) must give a written report to the Chief Executive of the Department of Child Safety, Seniors and Disability Services (often referred to as 'Child Safety Services').
-A copy of the written report must also be given to the School Principal.
+The relevant person (i.e. a registered school teacher in relation to the school) must give a written report to the Chief Executive of the Department of Child Safety, Seniors and Disability Services (often referred to as 'Child Safety Services').
+A copy of the written report must also be given to the School Principal / Head of Campus.

 (Note: a report may also be provided to another department administering the Child Protection Act 1999).